roman-milk/roman-milk.github.io/maria.md

  The annoying thing was she could feel herself becoming heated just from driving around in a thin slip.
 It had risen up around her waist but at least she had panties on this time.
 Her nipples seemed to be imitating Pinocchio's nose.

  She could just imagine pulling in at a drive-through with the young guys crowding in the pay window, keeping them waiting for a good look at her.
 The nipples pushed harder at the thin slip ready to burst through and she dare not look down at her panties.
-Report_Story #1